liaoliao666/usequery/docs/guides/migrating-to-react-query-3.md

 ---
-id: migrating-to-v-use-query-3
+id: migrating-to-vu-query-3
-title: Migrating to Vue Query 3
+title: Migrating to Vu Query 3
 ---

-Previous versions of Vue Query were awesome and brought some amazing new features, more magic, and an overall better experience to the library.
+Previous versions of Vu Query were awesome and brought some amazing new features, more magic, and an overall better experience to the library.
 They also brought on massive adoption and likewise a lot of refining fire (issues/contributions) to the library and brought to light a few things that needed more polish to make the library even better. v3 contains that very polish.

 ## Overview